Civilian jobs on military bases are available in every profession imaginable with over 180,000 civilians serving the United States in this capacity.

 Check with the government agencies listed as appointment authorities for job listings and descriptions on the official civilian government job website.
 You must meet all of the qualifications stated in the listing before you can go on to the next step.
 Simply because you qualify for a job doesn't mean you'll automatically get the job.
 There will be other applicants and the hiring process will proceed just like others where you'll be interviewed.

 Before being considered, you will need to provide verification that you're eligible for the job.
 This will include various supporting documentation that is specified in the job application instructions.
 You'll also need to pass a drug screening before you can actually be offered a position.

 Often you will see such acronyms as CTAP (Career Transition Assistance Plan) and ICTAP (Interagency Career Transition Assistance Plan ) candidates as being eligible for various jobs.
 These are programs designed to help federal employees transition to other federal positions after job loss resulting from downsizing or other reasons.

 Each branch of the military has a website with information on civilian jobs availability.
 These include:

 - Air Force: The Air Force Civilian Service (AFCS) provides support to the United States Air Force with administrative, operations, and technical jobs that are filled by civilians.

-- Army: The Army Civilian Corps (ACC) was established in 2006 to unify all army civilians.
+- Army: The Army Civilian Service (ACS) was established to unify all army civilians.
 Civilians have worked in the Army for over 230 years and serve all over the world.

 - Marines: To apply for civilian jobs in the Marines, you must access the Navy Human Resources website .
 You can read about civilian jobs with the Marines on the Marine website.